What is the OKP?

 At least half of the available scholarships will be allocated to women, and half of the available funds will be reserved for candidates from Sub-Saharan Africa.
 The scholarship is awarded through a very competitive selection of highly motivated professionals who are in a position to introduce the newly-acquired skills and knowledge into their employing organization.

-OKP fellowship is intended to supplement the salary that you should continue to receive during the study period in the Netherlands.
+OKP scholarship is intended to supplement the salary that you should continue to receive during the study period in the Netherlands.
 The allowance is a contribution towards your costs of living, the costs of tuition fees, visas, travel, insurance and thesis research.
-If applicable, the fellowship holder is expected to cover the difference between the actual costs and the amount of the personal OKP allowances.
+If applicable, the scholarship holder is expected to cover the difference between the actual costs and the amount of the personal OKP allowances.

 How to apply

 1. Apply to an ISS programme

-You need admission to one of the ISS programmes before you can apply to the scholarship programme.
+You need admission to one of the ISS programmes before you can apply for an OKP scholarship.
 Please visit the MA in Development Studies page for more information.

 Please note: ISS processes applications on an ongoing basis.
 If you wish to apply for OKP you should keep to the ISS application deadlines listed below.

 Apply to the OKP programme